srishaPESECC/srishaPESECC/README.md

 * Computer Networkong
 * Compiler Design

 All my social media handles relavant to tech can be found in the sidebar.
+(Except [this](https://news.ycombinator.com/user?id=Srisha).)

 I am a technology enthusiast who loves tinkering, exploring and breaking things.
 But off-late I have embraced the process of creation too.
 (Ignore my username btw, I'm too lazy to change it..)